 As lockdown 3 continues, how is your knee operation affected?
-Jon Smith has the latest.
+Dave Duffy has the latest.

 NOTE: This information was accurate on 19 January 2021, but please check with us for the latest information as things are changing fast.